 George Lucas — Chair

 Mr Lucas has operated at board level for over 30 years.
 He was previously Managing Director of Corus Steel Ireland and Chair of Steel Company of Ireland.
 He was previously the Chair of the Health and Safety Executive Northern Ireland, and the Chair of the Ulster Branch of Tennis Ireland.
-Mr Lucas brings a range of business, financial and change management experience to Sport NI.
-He has not undertaken any political activity in the past 5 years.
+Mr Lucas brings a range of business, change management and sport experience to Sport NI.

 Jay Colville — Vice Chair

 Mr Colville is the previous Area Director of Nationwide Building Society in Northern Ireland, where he had responsibility for 14 branches and 200 staff.
 He was the Chairman of the Council of Mortgage Lenders in Northern Ireland, as well as a former Chair and Vice-Chair of the Royal Yachting Association NI.
 Mr Colville brings leadership, management and team working skills to the Sport NI Board.

 Dr O’Mullan has recently retired as Vice Principal/Director of Curriculum Northern Regional College responsible for curriculum development and delivery and quality improvement.
 She worked for over 30 years in the Further and Higher Education sector where she established strategic partnerships with a range of stakeholders including the post primary sector and business and industry to develop bespoke skills training.
 Dr O’Mullan currently she sits on the Board of Trustees of W5, the Odyssey Trust Company and is a non executive director on the WHSCT Board.
 Dr O’Mullan is also a member of the Institute of Directors.
 She brings extensive experience in leadership, strategic direction and teamwork to the Board.